EMDR Therapy FOR HIGH-ACHIEVING OVERTHINKERS: HEAL FROM THE PAST & MOVE FORWARD WITH CONFIDENCE

 “How long does EMDR treatment take?”

-Every client’s journey is different, but EMDR is often faster than traditional talk therapy.
-Some people see improvement in just a few sessions, while others may benefit from weekly therapy or EMDR intensives.
+Every client’s journey is different.
+Some people see improvement in just a few sessions, while others benefit from weekly therapy or EMDR intensives for deeper work.
+The timeline depends on what you’re processing and how your system responds.

 “Is online EMDR therapy as effective as in-person therapy?”